danilop/yas3fs/README.md

 interface to [Amazon S3](http://aws.amazon.com/s3/).
 It was inspired by [s3fs](http://code.google.com/p/s3fs/) but rewritten from scratch to implement a distributed cache synchronized by [Amazon SNS](http://aws.amazon.com/sns/) notifications.
-A web console is provided to easily monitor the nodes of a cluster.
+A web console is provided to easily monitor the nodes of a cluster through the [YAS3FS Console](https://github.com/danilop/yas3fs-console) project.

 **If you use YAS3FS please share your experience on the [wiki](https://github.com/danilop/yas3fs/wiki), thanks!**